 SEPARATE ACCOUNT ASSETS primarily consist of mutual funds.
-The fair value of mutual funds is based upon quoted prices in an active market, resulting in classification in Level 1.
+The fair value of mutual funds is based upon quoted prices in an active market, resulting in classification within Level 1 in our fair value hierarchy.

 VARIABLE ANNUITY LIVING BENEFIT RIDERS The Company's liability for future policy benefits includes general account liabilities for guarantees on variable annuity contracts, including GMAB and GMWB.
 These benefits are accounted for as embedded derivatives and are carried at fair value with changes in fair value included in net investment gains/(losses).